NicholasBHubbard/Yabsm/README.md

-# Yabsm (yet another btrfs snapshot manager)
+# Yabsm (a btrfs snapshot manager and backup system)

-The latest release of Yabsm, including all user documentation, can be found on CPAN [here](https://metacpan.org/release/NHUBBARD/App-Yabsm-3.15.1/view/bin/yabsm).
+Yabsm's user manual can be found on CPAN [here](https://metacpan.org/release/NHUBBARD/App-Yabsm-3.15.1/view/bin/yabsm).

+# Installation

+Yabsm is officially supported on Arch, and Slackware.

+#### Arch

+Available on the AUR as [https://aur.archlinux.org/packages/yabsm](yabsm).
+After creating a configuration, start and enable the yabsmd service with `$ systemctl enable --now yabsmd`.

+#### Slackware

+Available on SlackBuilds.org as [system/yabsm](https://slackbuilds.org/repository/15.0/system/yabsm/) (be sure to read its README).

 # Issues